For teaching staff

 • Print and video guides to using Aspire are available.

-Library scanning service
+Library scanning for teaching

 • If your course/ module is not in the drop down you can click 'Course/ module not in list' and add the details manually.